simers228/RecruiterAI/README.md

 5. Install the dependencies `pip install -r requirements.txt`

 ## Run the Applicatoin

 Run the app `scrapy crawl linkedin_people_profile`

 (pip install any modules if not found)

+## Contributing guidelines

+1. After installing new dependencies run to following command to update the requirements.txt file.
+   - `pip freeze > requirements.txt`